-This groundbreaking new book series offers insight into and guidance on topics that must be addressed today in order to meet the needs of tomorrow’s community colleges and their students.
-Books in the series are available for purchase or pre-order on the Rowman & Littlefield website.
-Save 30% on any title in the series with promo code CCS15.
+The Futures Series on Community Colleges includes six books that offer insight into and guidance on topics that must be addressed today in order to meet the needs of tomorrow’s community colleges and their students.

 by Pamela L. Eddy; Debbie L. Sydow; Richard L. Alfred; and Regina L. Garza Mitchell